ticketbuddy/data_integrity/README.md

 integrity when returned back to a server with the same set of salts.

+This allows the client to read the data, but not to alter it.

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed